-In accordance with Government Auditing Standards, we have also issued our report dated August 1, 2019, on our consideration of the State of Illinois, Illinois Power Agency's internal control over financial reporting of the Illinois Power Agency Operations Fund, the Illinois Power Agency Renewable Energy Resources Fund, and the Illinois Power Agency Trust Fund and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+In accordance with Government Auditing Standards, we have also issued our report dated April 6, 2020 on our consideration of the State of Illinois, Illinois Power Agency's internal control over financial reporting of the Illinois Power Agency Operations Fund, the Illinois Power Agency Renewable Energy Resources Fund, and the Illinois Power Agency Trust Fund and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
 The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the State of Illinois, Illinois Power Agency's internal control over financial reporting of the Illinois Power Agency Operations Fund, the Illinois Power Agency Renewable Energy Resources Fund, and the Illinois Power Agency Trust Fund and its compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the State of Illinois, Illinois Power Agency's internal control over financial reporting of the Illinois Power Agency Operations Fund, the Illinois Power Agency internal control over financial reporting of the Illinois, Illinois Power Agency's internal control over financial reporting of the Illinois Power Agency Operations Fund, the Illinois Power Agency Renewable Energy Resources Fund, and the Illinois Power Agency Trust Fund and its compliance.

-Restricted Use of this Auditor's Report
+Restricted Use of This Auditor's Report

-This report is intended solely for the information and use of the Auditor General, the General Assembly, the Legislative Audit Commission, the Governor, the Comptroller, the State of Illinois, Executive Ethics Commission, and the State of Illinois, Illinois Power Agency's management, and is not intended to be and should not be used by anyone other than these specified parties.
+This report is intended solely for the information and use of the Auditor General, the General Assembly, the Legislative Audit Commission, the Governor, the Comptroller, the State of Illinois, the Executive Ethics Commission, and the State of Illinois, Illinois Power Agency's management and is not intended to be and should not be used by anyone other than these specified parties.